CarbonLDP/carbonldp-js-sdk/doc/README.md

 getChildren( retrievalPreferences?:Carbon.RetrievalPreferences.Class ):Promise<[ Carbon.Pointer.Class[], Carbon.HTTP.Response ]>
 ```

-Retrieves an array of resolved Carbon Document that refers to the children of the current container, in accordance of the retrieval preferences specified.
+Retrieves an array of resolved Carbon Documents that refers to the children of the current container, in accordance to the retrieval preferences specified.

 *Parameters*